orangeadam3/terra121/README.md

 [OpenStreetMap v0.6 API](https://wiki.openstreetmap.org/wiki/API_v0.6) is used for Rivers, and basic roads.

-[ArcGIS REST Services Tree Cover 2000 Dataset](https://gis-treecover.wri.org/arcgis/rest/services/TreeCover2000/ImageServer) (not exactly sure if it is actually from ArcGIS, but it is hosted on Amazon servers, its from a )
+[ArcGIS REST Services Tree Cover 2000 Dataset](https://gis-treecover.wri.org/arcgis/rest/services/TreeCover2000/ImageServer) (not exactly sure if it is actually from ArcGIS, but it is hosted on Amazon servers, so thats helpful)

 ## Prerequisites